 Food security ensures that everyone has constant physical and financial access to enough wholesome, culturally appropriate foods in sufficient quantities.
 Any problem that has a negative impact on the entire world's population and ecosystem—such as environmental difficulties, political crises, social problems, and economic crises—is considered a global concern.

 Food science is a multidisciplinary field that combines chemistry, biochemistry, nutrition, microbiology, and engineering to provide individuals with the scientific knowledge necessary to address actual issues related to the various components of the food system.

 Functional foods are those that naturally contain bioactive substances and supply nutrients to improve general health.
 A nutraceutical is a food item or dietary component that offers pharmaceutical and health benefits, such as illness prevention and therapy.

-- Track 24-2Texture and Properties
+- Track 23-2Meat Science and Processing Technology

-- Track 24-3Biotechnology in Food Processing
+- Track 23-4Trends in Modern Food Processing

 Food quality control (QC) is a reactive procedure with the objective of locating and fixing flaws in completed goods.
 Food Quality Assurance (QA) is a group of quality assurance procedures used in the production of goods.
 By concentrating on the production process, it is a positive procedure that aids in removing flaws.